DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/schedule.md

       * Reaper
       * Soundtrap

   **In class lab:**

    Take screenshots and label the important parts of your chosen DAW.
+Due by the end of today.

    Include the following elements:
    * Transport